teal-language/tl/docs/tutorial.md

 local n: number = nil
 ```

-This is the same as omitting the ` = nil`, like in plain Lua, but it gives Teal
+This is the same as omitting the ` = nil`, like in plain Lua, but it gives the
-the information it needs.
-Every type in Teal accepts nil as a valid value, even
+information the Teal program needs.
+Every type in Teal accepts nil as a valid
-if, like in Lua, attempting to use it with some operations would cause a
+value, even if, like in Lua, attempting to use it with some operations would
-runtime error, so be aware!
+cause a runtime error, so be aware!

 ## Arrays